Miscommunication and Hurried Handoffs Threaten Patient Safety

-After receiving Vistaril and Phenergan, the patient’s nausea improved.
-Cardiac enzymes were within normal limits, however, her white blood count was 12,700 per mcL (normal 4,500–11,000 per mcL), blood urea nitrogen was 27 mg/dL (normal 7–20 mg/dL), and creatinine was 2.6 mg/dL (normal 0.5–1.5 mg/dL).
+After receiving antiemetic medications, the patient’s nausea improved.
+Although her cardiac enzymes were within normal limits, her white blood count was 12,700 per mcL (normal 4,500–11,000 per mcL), blood urea nitrogen was 27 mg/dL (normal 7–20 mg/dL), and creatinine was 2.6 mg/dL (normal 0.5–1.5 mg/dL).
 The ECG (read by the computer) showed sinus bradycardia, left ventricular hypertrophy, and nonspecific ST and T wave abnormality.

 The EM physician diagnosed dehydration and renal failure and contacted the onsite hospitalist for admission.
 The hospitalist admitted the patient for observation.
 She ordered intravenous fluids and a 24-hour urine test for creatinine and protein.
 The hospitalist later noted that because the EM physician had not communicated a sense of urgency, she planned to see the patient in the morning.
 Neither physician ordered any medications to treat the patient’s hypertension.

-At 12:30 AM, the patient arrived on the nursing unit, and the emergency nurse gave a report to the registered nurse (RN) accepting the patient’s care.
+At 12:30 AM, the patient arrived on the nursing unit, and the emergency nurse gave a report to the RN accepting the patient’s care.
 According to the RN, the emergency nurse mentioned that the hospitalist was aware of the elevated blood pressure and was going to “deal with it in the morning.”

 The RN assigned to the patient was fairly new and inexperienced.
 The patient’s blood pressure was 180/100 upon admission to the floor.
 At 1:00 AM, the patient’s skin was pale, and she complained of back pain.

 The RN called the hospitalist, obtained an order for Tylenol for the back pain, and administered it 30 minutes later.
 At that time, the patient’s blood pressure was recorded as 190/100.
 An hour and a half later, the RN called the hospitalist again to report that the patient continued to complain of nausea and back pain.
-The doctor ordered Percocet and Compazine; the Percocet was given to the patient.
+The hospitalist ordered Percocet and Compazine.
 There was no documentation to indicate that the RN reported the elevated blood pressure.

-The RN later stated that because the blood pressure reading was unchanged from when the patient was admitted in the ED, she did not consider reporting it.
-She understood that the hospitalist was already aware it was elevated.
+The RN later stated that because the blood pressure reading was unchanged from when the patient was admitted in the ED, she did not consider reporting it because she understood that the hospitalist was already aware it was elevated.
 The hospitalist stated that she was not aware of the elevated blood pressure and, if she had been notified, would have seen the patient and ordered additional testing.

 Forty-five minutes later, the licensed practical nurse working under the RN recorded the blood pressure as 212/162.
 She reported this reading to the RN.